jmnarloch/spring-jax-rs-client-proxy/README.md

 # Spring JAX-RS

-A tool for easy registering of proxy based JAX clients in Spring.
+A tool for easy registering of proxy based JAX-RS clients in Spring.

 ## Features